-Figure 6: Histogram of area protected in British Columbia by Elevation (a) Proportion of land cover by elevation for both protected areas (b), and unprotected areas (c).
+Figure 6: Histogram of area protected in British Columbia by Elevation (a) Proportion of land cover by elevation for both protected areas (b), and unprotected areas (c) aggregated to a bin width of 50m.
 Histogram of area unprotected in British Columbia by Elevation (d).
+A horizontal line drawn across an elevation bin would show the proportion of that elevation represented by each land cover class.